 I then provide a broader context about the Montgomery County school district and the housing policies in question, and I briefly describe the methods with which I compare the school outcomes of children in public housing.
 Next, I presented the results of the study describing the influence of school poverty (measured with two different metrics) and neighborhood poverty on children's math and reading outcomes.
 The positive slope of the average math performance of children in public housing in low-poverty schools indicates that public housing students from the least poor schools reached the average of their non-poor district peers throughout elementary school.
 Keep in mind that the test scoring scale is constructed so that 50 was the average math score in Montgomery County, regardless of grade level or elementary year.

 However, over time, children living in public housing in the district's low-poverty schools began to match their non-math poor district peers; by the end of elementary school, the math achievement gap was reduced by half, going from an initial disparity of 17 points to 8 points.
 By contrast, the achievement gap between the average district peer (non-poor) children and the average child in public housing in the district's poorest elementary schools remained constant.
-In terms of reading scores, on the other hand, only with the low poverty rate of 20 percent or less did children in public housing outperform their peers in public housing who attended schools with the highest poverty., it is clear that there are significant differences between different demographic groups when it comes to key issues and policies within Montgomery County.
+In terms of reading scores, on the other hand, only with the low poverty rate of 20 percent or less did children in public housing outperform their peers in public housing who attended schools with the highest poverty. b> p>, it is clear that there are significant differences between different demographic groups when it comes to key issues and policies within Montgomery County.
 To anticipate a more extensive discussion below, Montgomery County has adopted a mechanism known as inclusive zoning.

 This zoning policy requires that real estate developers in all housing subdivisions with thirty-five or more homes set aside 12 to 15 percent of the homes for sale or rent at below-market prices.
 The housing authority has acquired some seven hundred scattered public housing units as a result of this policy.
 It is essential for local policymakers to focus on providing opportunities for higher incomes, homeownership rates, educational opportunities and environments, and services that promote better health and wellness outcomes for all residents living within Montgomery County.
 This includes understanding what is driving trends such as high school graduation rates among Latinos in Washington D.